dashincubator/dash-incubator-app/rules.md

 Every piece of output from the Incubator is created via a Bounty, whether that’s a Dapp that’s produced, a website that’s hosted, or a Funding Proposal raised to the Dash Network, it’s tracked as a Bounty managed by Admins in the App.

 Each Bounty is represented by an individual Card in the App and refers to a piece of work proposed as a Concept by an App user.
-Bounties are categorized into one of the 3 types mentioned in the Overview: Project, Service or Job.
-Each Bounty comprises a set of Tasks grouped into one of the 4 Task Types: Concept, Specification, Production and QA Tasks, described later.
+Bounties are categorized into one of the three types mentioned in the Overview: Project, Service or Job.
+Each Bounty comprises a set of Tasks grouped into one of the four Task Types: Concept, Specification, Production and QA Tasks, described later.
 Every Bounty has a Bounty Admin, which is the Admin user incentivized to create and manage the Bounty’s Tasks for a commission added as a % on all Task rewards.

 > The Bounty System is represented by a Trello Board, with each Bounty represented by an individual Trello Card.
-Stage the bounty is represented by the column the Card is in on the Board, with Cards progressing from left to right across the Board.
+The Bounty's stage is represented by the column the Card is in on the Board, with Cards progressing from left to right across the Board forming a pipeline.

 ## 2.1 Bounty Stages